 Moving away from home for the first time can be a daunting experience.
 For her take on this monumental right of passage, we caught up with Environmental Psychologist Dr Stephanie Wilke, who specialises in how natural environments impact psychological behaviour, health, and wellbeing.

-Stephanie had this advice for students moving away from home, and parents helping their children through this life-changing milestone.
+Stephanie had this advice for students moving away from home, and parents and supporters helping their children through this life-changing milestone.

 “The move from home to university provides an excellent opportunity for the individual to reflect on what home means to them.
 This is often referred to as ‘journeying’ away from home, a process by which we reflect on what home has been and, through new and exciting experiences, what it might be in the future.

 “One benefit from experiencing an entirely new environment, but also one that will not be a permanent one such as when buying a home, is that students can try out different things to see how they want their residence to look.
 This gives them an opportunity to reflect on their preferences and show that sense of who they are through their accommodation.
 An interesting book by Sam Gosling, Snoop, gives a sense of how we show our identity through place.
 It’s a really fun read about how people make first impressions that are quite accurate from the things we surround ourselves with and the design choices we make.

 "The process of journeying away from home gives varied opportunities to see new places.
 One of the most stressful aspects of that is finding your way around, something we call ‘way finding’ in environmental psychology.
 Sunderland has a variety of places to explore from shopping at The Bridges, green spaces like Mowbray Park and the seafront promenade of Roker."

 Dr Stephanie Wilkie – Senior Lecturer in Psychology